Fiji’s flag carrier is upgrading their Business Class to lie-flat seats on flights to Sydney and Los Angeles from the start of 2020.

 This is where using points for Fiji Airways to the US gets interesting for the leisure traveller (or those with flexibility in their travel plans).
 As Qantas does not allow stopovers (more than 24 hours) on their redemptions, in order to spend some time in Fiji, you’ll have to book two separate awards.

-A cheap stopover in Fiji for Sydneysiders and Brisbanites can be booked for only an additional 12,000 Qantas Points in Business Class.
-However, for those in Melbourne or Adelaide, you’d have to pay 26,000 more—that’s not really worth it, in my opinion.
+A cheap stopover in Fiji for Sydneysiders and Brisbanites can be booked for only an additional 12,000 Qantas Points (increasing to 15,000) in Business Class.
+However, for those in Melbourne, you’d have to pay 26,000 more (increasing to 30,500)—that’s not really worth it, in my opinion.

 Fiji Airways surcharges when booking with Qantas Points are far lower than if you were redeeming with Qantas.
 They should be ~$150 for a one-way Business Class flight to the US from Australia, and under $50 in the opposite direction.